MOHDAASIM786/Web-Scraper-using-python/README.md

 Progress Tracking: Real-time progress bar to track the scraping process.

-Save Data: Option to save the scraped data as an Excel, CSV, or JSON file.
+Save Data: Option to save the scraped data as an Excel file.

 Multi-threaded: Supports multi-threaded scraping for a smoother experience and responsiveness.